GAME CLEAR No. 161 -- Raimais

 Raimais stars protagonist Rika Midorikawa and follows her quest to save her brother from the evil Mr. Molto, who is holding him captive.
 In the very brief opening cutscene, she dons her helmet and hops into her fancy futuristic technobike to begin her quest.
 What follows is her pursuit of Molto through a series of 32 different mazes, each containing a number of dots.
 Rika must collect all of them while avoiding a number of enemy vehicles with varying behaviors to move on to the next.
 Wait, that sounds familiar, doesn’t it?

 But that’s what strikes me as great about the game.
 It’s obviously heavily influenced by Pac-Man, yet it never feels like it.
 Its feel and control, aesthetic and soundtrack, and its additional mechanics all completely subvert the feeling that you’re just playing another dot-munching game.
-Throw in some boss fights against huge robots and fully voice-acted cutscenes, and you’ve got yourself a work that succesfully differentiates itself from its inspirations, unlike some games.
+Throw in some boss fights against huge robots and fully voice-acted cutscenes, and you’ve got yourself a work that successfully differentiates itself from its inspirations, unlike some games.

 I put tons of virtual quarters into the slot and hammered on the continue button in order to get through this game and see one of its multiple endings, but I reckon I’ll be back.
 It’s too stylish and fun for me to not revisit it and try to go for its best ending, now achievable by way of a fix introduced in the Arcade Archives release.